 If your dog is severely dehydrated immediate emergency care is essential!
 Contact your closest animal emergency center for advice and to let them know you are on your way.

 If your dog is mildly dehydrated provide your dog with small amounts of water to drink every few minutes or offer your dog pieces of ice to lick.
 You could also provide your dog with Ringer's lactate (an electrolite replacement fluid) to help replenish their lost minerals.
 It is important not to offer too much water all at once since this could cause your dog to vomit, causing even further dehydration.
 Even if your dog is suffering from a mild cause of dehydration it's a good idea to contact your vet for additional recommendations.

 Preventing Your Dog from Becoming Dehydrated

-If your dog is suffering from continuous or severe bouts of vomiting and diarrhea contact your vet to book and examination in order to determine the underlying cause.
+If your dog is suffering from continuous or severe bouts of vomiting and diarrhea contact your vet to book an examination in order to determine the underlying cause.
 Severe vomiting and diarrhea can be a symptom of a number of serious conditions and requires immediate attention.
 To help keep your dog hydrated while they are experiencing these symptoms offer your pet an electrolytic solution until they feel better.
-If the symptoms continue IV fluids may be the only way to prevent the serious side affects of dehydration.
+If the symptoms continue IV fluids may be the only way to prevent the serious side effects of dehydration.